The Zaragoza Experience

-Zaragoza is Mr Praino’s sixth business, which his father was the builder of.
-“I could never have done it without the love and support of my parents,” Mr Praino said.
+Zaragoza is Mr Praino’s sixth business.
+Reflecting on his father's building contributions for the businesses, he said, “I could never have done it without the love and support of my parents."

 The restaurant welcomes guests with warm, dim lighting from crystal chandeliers and candles that are set on every table, perfect for a romantic outing with a loved one or a laid-back get-together with friends.
 There are hardwood floors and richly colored, dark redwood beams on the ceiling that add to the sophisticated ambiance.

 The walls showcase the building’s past with exposed bricks while also welcoming modern luxuries like flat screen TVs.
 Colorful canvas artwork painted by Newtown artist Alison Cummings decorate the walls.
 The images are a tribute to Zaragoza, Spain and were inspired by the town’s own large mural, which was painted on an older building by Spanish artist Skount.